rajeshwari179/dynamic-graphs/README.md

 core_maintenance.h – this header file contains methods to initialize the same graph with a structure that can be used to find vertices with superior edges efficiently after new edges have been inserted.

 main.cpp – has methods to find the k-superior edges and insert/delete superior edges into the graph.

+ligra-master.zip contains the correctness check we did using the Ligra framework. (ligra-master/tutorial/KCore)